bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Adam Ficsor: 01:28:34

-Anyway, we'll get back to this idea after TapRoot is deployed.
+Anyway, we'll get back to this idea after Taproot is deployed.

 Tim Ruffing: 01:28:39